cjgdev/midi-markdown/docs/cli-reference/inspect.md

 ## Description

-The `inspect` command compiles MML files and displays the resulting MIDI events in various formats **without writing any output files**.
+The `inspect` command compiles MMD files and displays the resulting MIDI events in various formats **without writing any output files**.
 It's the ideal tool for:

 - Debugging timing issues
 - Verifying event expansion (loops, sweeps, aliases)